Elvis VINYL in the uk 1956 - 2002:

 1957 - July

-RCA Victor begin to issue Elvis product in Britain.
-The first release is the new single from his second movie titled 'Loving You'.
-The tracks chosen are 'Teddy Bear'/'Loving You' (RCA 1013).
-As before it's released on both 45 rpm and 78 rpm formats.
+The first release was the new single from his second movie titled 'Loving You'.
+The tracks chosen were 'Teddy Bear'/'Loving You' (RCA 1013).
+As before it was released on both 45 rpm and 78 rpm formats.
+No tax codes were used.

 The 45 rpm single was housed in a red and white sleeve with the RCA logo located top left.
 The revolution speed was located bottom right.